singularityhub/sregistry/docs/_docs/plugins/globus/README.md

 ```

 If you don't yet have a `secrets.py` you can copy the `dummy_secrets.py` in the same folder, which has commented out examples of the above.
-Then build the container.
-Given that you have uncommented the line in the Dockerfile, the build
-process will install Globus.
+Then, you must build the container setting the build argument ENABLE_GLOBUS to true.
 ```
-docker build -t vanessa/sregistry .
+docker build --build-arg ENABLE_GLOBUS=true -t vanessa/sregistry .
 ```

 Once the build is done, start the container.